microsoft/hands-on-lab-redis/docs/workshop.md

 ---

-# Lab 5 : Integration with Microsoft Entra ID
+# Lab 6 : Integration with Microsoft Entra ID

 In this Lab you will focus on securing connections to Azure Cache for Redis by replacing secrets (e.g. connection strings) with [ Azure Active Directory integration and RBAC][redis-aad-auth].
 Notice that the new name for Azure Active Directory is Microsoft Entra ID.

 ![Using AAD to connect to Azure Cache for Redis](./assets/azure-ad-token.png)

-Here are the steps for securing your application with Azure Active Directory (AAD) and Role Based Access Control (RBAC):
+Here are the steps for securing your application with Microsoft Entra ID (new name for Azure Active Directory (AAD)) and Role Based Access Control (RBAC):
 - You enable the AAD-integration in your Azure Cache for Redis resource.
 - You assign a role to your application's identity (e.g. System assigned identity) to allow it to access data in Redis.
 - Your application requests a token from Azure Active Directory.
 This can be done automatically using a Redis client library (if it supports AAD-integration) otherwise you need to use an authentication library like [Microsoft Authentication Library][msal] (also known as MSAL) to get a token.